milanfilipek/webnode-entry-task/README.md

 ## Project Description

 The goal of this task was to build a simple REST API endpoint for retrieving order data.
 During development, my main focus was on keeping the code clean and readable.
+You can find the swagger documentation for the REST API endpoints here: https://app.swaggerhub.com/apis/freelancer-50e/webnode-entry-task-api/1.0.0

 ---